Code-Institute-Submissions/rockanrolla/README.md

   - __*Band Logo*__.
 A simple [picture](https://manitobamusicmuseum.webs.com/The%20Guess%20Who%201972-74.jpg) showing the band in its best cheerfuk moment.

   - __*Band Name*__.
 A title displaying the band name.
 This title is invented and has got nothing to do with rock and roll bands but with a [special racehorse](https://en.wikipedia.org/wiki/Invasor_(horse)) named like that.
-One of my best friends loves this horse because he is a winner, so this honours their friendship in a way...
+One of my best friends loves this horse because he is a winner, so this honors their friendship in a way...

   - __*Responsive navigation menu*__.
 It adapts to the different devices used by the visitor to display the site.